 - Combining data sources in a single view, including websites and Android and IOS apps,

-- Ability to add your CRM-generated User IDs, which becomes the default identifier (deprecating Client ID),
+- Ability to add your CRM-generated User IDs, which then becomes the default identifier,

-- Using Google signals to recognise individual people and join their movements together across idfferent browsers and devices,
+- Using Google signals to recognise individual people and join their movements together across different browsers and devices,

 - Better integration with Google Ads, including creating Audiences directly inside Google Analytics 4.

-These changes will make reporting on lifetime values and attribution better, helping your teams make more data-driven decisions.
+These changes will make reporting on lifetime return on investment and attribution better, helping your teams make more data-driven decisions.
 It’s definitely a great selling point for switching to Google Analytics 4.

 Google Analytics 4 has advanced data analysis opportunities thanks to the BigQuery connection and Machine Learning